 Thus, it becomes possible to interact with the

 An example of the code for reading data from HC-SR04:

-import time import threading import pigpio TRIG = 23 is the No. of the pin connected to the Trig contact of the distance gage TRIG = 24 is the No. of the pin connected to the Echo contact of the distance gage pi = pigpio.pi() done = threading.Event() def rise(gpio, level, tick): global high high = tick def fall(gpio, level, tick): global low low = tick - high done.set() def read_distance(): global low done.clear() pi.gpio_trigger(TRIG, 50, 1) if done.wait(timeout=5): return low / 58.0 / 100.0 pi.set_mode(TRIG, pigpio.OUTPUT) pi.set_mode(ECHO, pigpio.INPUT) pi.callback(ECHO, pigpio.RISING_EDGE, rise) pi.callback(ECHO, pigpio.FALLING_EDGE, fall) while True: # Reading the distance: print read_distance()
+import time import threading import pigpio TRIG = 23 # pin connected to the Trig pin of the sonar ECHO = 24 # pin connected to the Echo pin of the sonar pi = pigpio.pi() done = threading.Event() def rise(gpio, level, tick): global high high = tick def fall(gpio, level, tick): global low low = tick - high done.set() def read_distance(): global low done.clear() pi.gpio_trigger(TRIG, 50, 1) if done.wait(timeout=5): return low / 58.0 / 100.0 pi.set_mode(TRIG, pigpio.OUTPUT) pi.set_mode(ECHO, pigpio.INPUT) pi.callback(ECHO, pigpio.RISING_EDGE, rise) pi.callback(ECHO, pigpio.FALLING_EDGE, fall) while True: # Reading the distance: print read_distance()

 import collections import numpy # ... history = collections.deque(maxlen=10) # 10 - number of samples for averaging def read_distance_filtered(): history.append(read_distance()) return numpy.median(history) while True: print read_distance_filtered()